-Shelby County Board of Commissioners Chairman Pro Tempore Mark Billingsley was appointed to the Shelby County Board of Commissioners on January 13, 2014, to represent District 4, Position 2 and was elected in August, 2014, to serve the people of the newly formed District 4 which is comprised of the City of Germantown, South Cordova, Southwind and Windyke areas of Shelby County.
+Mark Billingsley was appointed to the Shelby County Board of Commissioners on January 13, 2014, to represent District 4, Position 2 and was elected in August, 2014, to serve the people of the newly formed District 4 which is comprised of the City of Germantown, South Cordova, Southwind and Windyke areas of Shelby County.
 He was re-elected to the position on August 2, 2018, and is currently the longest serving sitting Commissioner.
-His colleagues voted him Chairman Pro Tempore for 2018-2019 term.
+His colleagues voted him Chairman Pro Tempore for the 2018-2019 term and Chairman for the 2019-2020 term.

 Mark joined Christian Brothers University (CBU) in August, 2017, as their Vice President for Advancement.
 He is responsible for all of the fund development and unearned revenue-generating strategies, including alumni activities, major gifts, bequest gifts and planned giving, annual fund and grants management.
 Prior to his affiliation with CBU, he was Director of Major Gifts and Transplant Philanthropy at Methodist Healthcare Foundation.
 Mark has been a leader in the nonprofit sector for over 20 years.
 He is a resident of Germantown, Tennessee, and grew up in Memphis.
 He is a graduate of the St. Michael’s Elementary School, Christian Brothers High School, and the University of Memphis.